Continental Investors Services Inc. Buys Shares of 22,059 Schwab U.S. Large-Cap Growth ETF (NYSEARCA:SCHG)

-Continental Investors Services Inc. bought a new stake in shares of Schwab U.S. Large-Cap Growth ETF (NYSEARCA:SCHG – Get Rating) in the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund bought 22,059 shares of the company’s stock, valued at approximately $1,382,000.
+Continental Investors Services Inc. bought a new stake in Schwab U.S. Large-Cap Growth ETF (NYSEARCA:SCHG – Get Rating) during the 3rd quarter, Holdings Channel.com reports.
+The firm bought 22,059 shares of the company’s stock, valued at approximately $1,382,000.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Ronald Blue Trust Inc. bought a new position in shares of Schwab U.S. Large-Cap Growth ETF during the second quarter worth about $27,000.
-Baltimore Washington Financial Advisors Inc. bought a new position in shares of Schwab U.S. Large-Cap Growth ETF during the third quarter worth about $257,000.
-Householder Group Estate & Retirement Specialist LLC bought a new position in shares of Schwab U.S. Large-Cap Growth ETF during the third quarter worth about $30,000.
-Ritter Daniher Financial Advisory LLC DE bought a new position in shares of Schwab U.S. Large-Cap Growth ETF during the second quarter worth about $32,000.
-Finally, EPG Wealth Management LLC bought a new position in shares of Schwab U.S. Large-Cap Growth ETF during the third quarter worth about $31,000.
+Several other institutional investors have also recently bought and sold shares of the company.
+Perigon Wealth Management LLC lifted its stake in Schwab U.S. Large-Cap Growth ETF by 9.5% in the 3rd quarter.
+Perigon Wealth Management LLC now owns 128,318 shares of the company’s stock valued at $7,161,000 after acquiring an additional 11,157 shares in the last quarter.
+WealthPlan Investment Management LLC bought a new stake in shares of Schwab U.S. Large-Cap Growth ETF during the 3rd quarter worth approximately $394,000.
+EP Wealth Advisors LLC raised its stake in shares of Schwab U.S. Large-Cap Growth ETF by 56.1% during the 3rd quarter.
+EP Wealth Advisors LLC now owns 80,117 shares of the company’s stock worth $4,471,000 after purchasing an additional 28,798 shares in the last quarter.
+Invst LLC raised its stake in shares of Schwab U.S. Large-Cap Growth ETF by 1.9% during the 3rd quarter.
+Invst LLC now owns 394,330 shares of the company’s stock worth $21,972,000 after purchasing an additional 7,482 shares in the last quarter.
+Finally, IHT Wealth Management LLC raised its stake in shares of Schwab U.S. Large-Cap Growth ETF by 807.5% during the 3rd quarter.
+IHT Wealth Management LLC now owns 84,234 shares of the company’s stock worth $4,701,000 after purchasing an additional 74,952 shares in the last quarter.

 Schwab U.S. Large-Cap Growth ETF (the Fund) goal is to track the total return of the Dow Jones U.S. Large-Cap Growth Total Stock Market Index (the Index).
 The Fund’s index includes the large-cap growth portion of the Dow Jones U.S. Total Stock Market Index available to investors in the marketplace.
 The Dow Jones U.S.